vaadin/flow-components/vaadin-accordion-flow-parent/README.md

-# Vaadin Accordion for Flow
+# Accordion for Vaadin Flow

-Vaadin Accordion for Flow is a UI component add-on for Vaadin which provides an accordion component.
+Accordion for Vaadin Flow is a UI component add-on for Vaadin which provides an accordion component.

-## License & Author
+### License & Author

-This Add-on is distributed under [Commercial Vaadin Add-on License version 3](http://vaadin.com/license/cval-3) (CVALv3).
-For license terms, see LICENSE.txt.
+Apache License 2.0

 Vaadin Accordion is written by Vaadin Ltd.

-To purchase a license, visit http://vaadin.com/pricing

 ### Installing
 Add Accordion to your project